 After the 1953 debut of color on "The Colgate Comedy Hour", other NBC shows began "colorcasting" including the dramatic anthology "Robert Montgomery Presents" and the daytime series "Bride and Groom" (1954) And of course a number of NBC primetime variety specials were broadcast live and in "Living Color."
 The "Living Color" announcement was even re-worded to include the phrase "Live and in Living Color"...for such "event programming."
 The first NBC primetime color series on FILM was -- as you might expect -- sponsored by Eastman Kodak.
 It was a 1955 sitcom with the unfortunate title of "Norby", starring David Wayne.
 Due to a very strange time spot (7 - 8pm)...which in those days was not yet "prime time" when network shows were supposed to begin)... this poor show therefore didn't get carried by all NBC affiliates.
 So due to the poor ratings, it sputtered and died within 13 weeks.

 The Peacock graphic logo as a still image was first seen in July of 1956 (according to Chicago's NBC/5 Web Site.)
-According to NBC/5 sources, NBC commissioned New York designer Fred Knapp to create the graphic logo; obviously done in conjunction with the NBC Art Department under whose director of design at that time was John J. Graham.
-It took another 14 months for the Peacock to move its wings...in an animation executed by Elektra Film Labs of New York City.
+According to NBC/5 sources, NBC commissioned New York designer Fred Knapp to create the still graphic logo; obviously done in conjunction with the NBC Art Department under whose director of design at that time was John J. Graham.
+It took another 14 months for the Peacock to move its wings...in a 1957 animation created by UPA/New York under the supervision of its Creative Director Gene Deitch.
 This first animated version of the Peacock logo started in black & white and then "fanned" into color.
 It debuted on September 7, 1957 for a broadcast of "Your Hit Parade."
-In 1958, NBC's "Northwest Passage" was more succesful than the botched "Norby", with a filmed color western.
+In 1958, NBC's "Northwest Passage" was more successful than the botched "Norby", with a filmed color western.
 Unfortunately, the show was cancelled after just one season, but it foreshadowed another more succesful color western to come.
 The first NBC color series to really catch on with the public was "Bonanza" (1959 - 1973.)
 Although books and other Web sources sometimes incorrectly claim "Bonanza" was the first color series, it appeared six years after color broadcasting began on NBC.
 Hardly the first color series -- but it was the first to catch on in a big way, and help promote the growing acceptance of color TV with the public.
 Initially, "Bonanza" had a lukewarm audience reception.
 But it did slowly grow in audience appeal and by the third season in 1961, its longevity was assured.
 For this reason, and because of the addition to the network by that time of other solid shows like "Walt Disney's Wonderful World of Color" and the color broadcasts of "Saturday Night at the Movies" (both in 1961), the public was finally getting used to the technology in conjunction with solid entertainment.
 By 1961, 8 years had passed since the debut of "Compatible Color" on NBC, so color sets had time to become more reasonably priced which also contributed to the acceptance of color television.

 "Laramie Peacock" Logo used beginning in 1962